PopMaster

-PopMaster (briefly known as Celebrity PopMaster from 2007–2008) is a popular music radio quiz.
-Between February 1998 and March 2023, the quiz was part of the weekday morning Ken Bruce Show on BBC Radio 2.
+PopMaster (briefly known as Celebrity PopMaster from 2007 to 2008) is a popular music radio quiz.
+Between February 1998 and March 2023, the quiz was part of the weekday morning Ken Bruce Show on BBC Radio 2; since April 2023, it has aired on Greatest Hits Radio.
 The questions were originally devised by radio producer and music collector Phil "The Collector" Swern, but are now written by Neil Myners and Simon Bray.
-On 17 January 2023, Bruce announced that he would be leaving Radio 2 in March, and would be joining Greatest Hits Radio, which announced that PopMaster would continue on his new show, starting on 3 April.
-The final edition of PopMaster on Radio 2 was broadcast on 3 March, Bruce's last show for the station.